 Outgoing Connecticut Governor Dannel Malloy ’80, who championed gun regulation after the Sandy Hook School massacre and whose defense of Syrian refugees earned him the 2016 John F. Kennedy Profile in Courage Award, will teach at BC Law School next spring.

-As the fifth Rappaport Distinguished Visiting Professor, Malloy will offer a seminar and participate in lectures and panel discussions throughout the semester.
+As the fifth Jerome Lyle Rappaport Visiting Professor in Law and Public Policy, Malloy will offer a seminar and participate in lectures and panel discussions throughout the semester.
 He will draw upon his combined 22 years in government as both a mayor and governor to illuminate matters across the spectrum of policy-making.

 “This endowed visiting professorship has enabled us to bring the real world into our classrooms in the form of thoughtful government leaders like Governor Malloy, who offer strategic perspectives and an appreciation for the hands-on work required to produce effective policies,” said Dean Vincent Rougeau.
 “The Rappaport Distinguished Visiting Professorship has added insight and dynamism to our curriculum and our community, and we welcome this leader and alumnus to our faculty family.”